You are here:

 - There are government restrictions and requirement in place, and

 - These restrictions mean you’re unable to deliver the requirements of the EYFS

-- Your staff can't get to work because they live in areas where local restrictions apply, even if your setting isn't located in one of those areas
+- Your staff are unable to get to work because they live in an affected area, even if it’s not the same area your setting is in (relevant if there are local restrictions)

-It does not apply to you if there's a confirmed case of coronavirus in your setting but your ability to deliver the EYFS isn't otherwise affected by local or national restrictions.
+- There's a confirmed case of coronavirus in your setting, but your ability to deliver the EYFS isn't otherwise affected by the local or national restrictions in place

 Staff member with an expired certificate?